This is a collaborative post.

 Many of us feel as though there’s nothing we can do about out long hours as we need our jobs, but we are spending less time doing what we want.

 In comparison to our western European counterparts, Britain has the worst work-life balance.
-Is there anything we can learn from our neighbours?
+Is there anything we can learn from our neighbours wheel of life cycle?

 It seems as though workers in other countries have more free time to spend outside of work.
 In Belgium, employees have a 7.4-hour work day, and the Netherlands have been enjoying the shortest working week at only 30.3 hours.
 Denmark works only 6.6 hours each day and Austrians start the weekend early with 3pm finishes on a Friday that happens all around the country.
 Many Germans, who work in retail are able to relax on a Sunday too, as stores are regulated to close.
 All of these extra hours means that Britons could be working 325 hours more per year than workers in Germany.
 How crazy is that?!
 I’m thinking of moving to Berlin right now!